ericpd/LOki_Scanner/README.md

 5. zipfile

 ## Fetch <a name = "Fetch"></a>
-Odin download and extract the latest version on Loki and start HTTP server to deliver the executable (Loki) to all machines.
+LOki Scanner download and extract the latest version on Loki and start HTTP server to deliver the executable (Loki) to all machines.

 <kbd>![image](img/fetch.png)</kbd>